 This copy of Victory at Yorktown is autographed by Speaker Newt Gingrich.

-New York Times bestselling authors, Speaker Newt Gingrich and William R. Forstchen present the triumphant conclusion to their George Washington series with Victory at Yorktown, a new novel about faith, leadership, and the triumph of the American cause.
+New York Times best-selling authors Speaker Newt Gingrich and William R. Forstchen present the triumphant conclusion to their George Washington series — a novel of leadership, brotherhood, loyalty, and victory of the American cause.